-- iii) advocate for financial resources to meet the needs in the region and proactively manage the risks and prioritization related to financial resources; - iv) are accountable for the security of WFP employees, operations, premises and assets within their bureaux; by strengthening oversight mechanisms, regional directors provide support to country directors in their accountability for managing security matters within their countries; - v) monitor early warning indicators and maintain a level of emergency preparedness; - vi) define and monitor appropriate risk appetite metrics for their region in consultation with functional Risk Leads; - vii) chair a regular regional risk discussion to review risk information, including indicators, appetite metrics and follow-up on mitigation measures; - viii) are accountable for effective implementation within their region of all internal and external oversight and compliance recommendations; and - ix) maintain an oversight role throughout the region and sponsor regional oversight and technical support to countries. - 25.
-Country directors: Country directors lead and advocate on behalf of a country office to enable effective implementation of the corporate and country strategy, including the resourcing and delivery of WFP programmes and activities.
+- 24. Regional directors: In their first line capacity, regional directors manage their respective bureaux and lead the implementation of risk management activities in each region and perform both first and within the bureaux.
+In their second line roles: as senior risk decision-makers for their region; and as managers of oversightrole, regional directors strengthen the accountability mechanisms within the region, ensuring strategic and technical support activities are provided, as well as oversight to country offices.
+Specifically, regional directors: - i) are accountable for implementing risk management effectively in all WFP offices and operations within their region and assign risk owners at the regional level; - ensure that country office employeeas members of the Staffing Committee actively advocate to identify employees with suitable skills and experience are appropriate for the risks the country facescountries and bureau face; - iii) advocate for financial resources to meet the needs in the region and proactively manage the risks and prioritization related to scarce-financial resources-in the region; - iv) are accountable for the security of WFP employees, operations, premises and assets throughout the regionwithin their bureaux; by strengthening oversight mechanisms, regional directors provide support to country directors in their accountability for managing security matters within their countries; - v) monitor early warning indicators and maintain a level of emergency preparedness; - vi) define and monitor appropriate risk appetite metrics for their region in consultation with functional Risk Leads; - vii) chair a regular regional risk discussion to review risk information, including indicators, appetite metrics and follow-up on mitigation measures; - viii) are accountable for effective implementation within their region of all internal and external oversight and compliance recommendations; and - ix) maintain an oversight role throughout the region and sponsor regional oversight and technical support to countries. - 25.
+Country directors: Country directors lead and advocate foron behalf of a WFP-country office to ensure theenable effective implementation of the corporate and their own-country strategy, as well asincluding the resourcing and delivery of WFP programmes and activities.
 As such, their role is primarily risk decision-making, but they also maintain an oversight role over functional areas within their countries.
-Specifically, country directors: - i) are accountable for implementing risk management effectively within their country and assign risk owners at the country office level; - ii) provide effective leadership in risk management and ensure that suitable employees are assigned accountability for managing the risks within their areas of responsibility and authority; - iii) are accountable to mobilize the resources to implement the programme of work; - iv) are accountable for the security of WFP employees, operations, premises and assets within their countries; - v) define and monitor appropriate risk appetite metrics for their country in consultation with functional Risk Leads; - vi) chair a regular country risk discussion to review risk information, including indicators and appetite metrics and follow-up on mitigation measures; and - vii) lead the effort to ensure that internal and external oversight and compliance recommendations are effectively addressed within their country. - 26.
-Functional directors and managers as Risk Leads: Functional management, whether in headquarters, regional bureaux or country offices provide leadership within a specialized function, and act as Risk Leads for their area of risk specialism.
-They are actively involved in formulating WFP corporate strategies, policies and plans, including strategic guidance for the design and implementation of WFP programmes and activities.
+Specifically, country directors: -) are accountable for implementing risk management effectively for all WFP offices and operations within their country and assign risk owners at the country office level; - ii) provide effective leadership in risk management and ensure that suitable employees are assigned accountability for managing the risks within their areas of responsibility and authority; - iii) are accountable to mobilize the resources to implement the programme of work; - iv) are accountable for the security of WFP employees, operations, premises and assets within their countries; - iii)v) define and monitor appropriate risk appetite metrics for their country in consultation with functional Risk Leads; - iv)vi)chair a regular country risk discussion to review risk information, including indicators and appetite metrics and follow-up on mitigation measures; and v)vii)lead the effort to ensure that internal and external oversight and compliance recommendations are effectively addressed within their country.

+26. Functional directors and managers as Risk Leads: Functional management, whether in headquarters, regional bureaux or country offices provide leadership within a specialized function, and act as Risk Leads for their area of risk specialism.
+They are actively involved in formulating WFP corporate strategies, policies and plans, including effectivestrategic guidance for the design and implementation of WFP programmes and activities.
 They may have first line risk decision-making responsibilities as well as second line oversight responsibilities.
-Specifically, functional directors: - i) set standards, provide guidance and define overall risk appetite for their area of risk specialism; - ii) are responsible to monitor and act upon aggregated and specific risk information from other reporting entities;
+Specifically, functional directors: